Tabrisrp/rich-contact-widget/readme.txt

 Rich Contact Widget requires PHP5 to work !

-Credits for translation :

-* Slovak by <a href="http://webhostinggeeks.com/blog/">WebHostingGeeks.com</a>

 == Installation ==

 1. Upload the `rich-contact-widget` directory to the `/wp-content/plugins/` directory